Robot-Dreams-RO/devops_engineer/docs/_sources/9_kubernetes/0_introduction.rst.txt

 The data plane is where the applications run.
 It consists of one or more worker nodes, which are responsible for running the applications and providing the computational resources necessary to run them.

 +++++++++++++++++++++++++++++
-Kubernetes as an orchastrator
+Kubernetes as an orchestrator
 +++++++++++++++++++++++++++++

 .. note::

-    An orchastrator is a tool that automates the deployment, scaling, and management of  applications.
+    An orchestrator is a tool that automates the deployment, scaling, and management of  applications.

-An Kubernetes orchastrator is a tool that automates the deployment, scaling, and management of containerized applications.
+An Kubernetes orchestrator is a tool that automates the deployment, scaling, and management of containerized applications.
 It provides a set of abstractions and built-in features for defining, deploying, and scaling containerized applications, as well as a set of APIs for interacting with the cluster.

 ===========
 Description